ekka21/ansible-haproxy-lemp/README.md

 *The range of ip-addresses are 192.168.[0-255].[0.255].
 Don't be like me and try to create a VM and couldn't ssh into.
 It was because I was trying to create 192.168.0.301 and 192.168.0.302.
 You're welcome, I just save 10 minutes of your life!.*

-# Using Anible as a provisioner
+# Ansible as a provisoner

 First, let's make sure that we can ping our Vms `cd provision && ansible all -m ping && cd -`, you should get something like
 ```